Another year, another list..

-But the moments we spent this year gaming, well, they’ll live on forever.
+But the moments we spent in gaming, will live on forever.
 Or at least stay in our achievement and trophy lists.
-2016 was an epic year for gaming, especially in comparison to how slow new releases were in the year prior.
-Gaming this year had it’s ups and downs, with some highly anticipated titles leading to quite the disappointment on day one, but this year was still one for the books.
+2015 was a slow year for games for the first half of the year, but in the second half it kicked off with some quality games that 2014 was definitely lacking.
+Especially when it came to the world of next gen consoles.
 This list is in no particular order, and covers everything from PC gaming, Xbox/Playstation, and even mobile gaming.
 Think something else should’ve made the list?
 Let us know in the comments below..